 With that in mind, here are several important leadership skills that every manager will need if they want to run a successful team or department.
 You may certainly already possess some, but even if you don’t, they are easy to acquire.

 1. Delegation of work

-As a manager, you have a privilege to delegate the workload to your team and make sure that all the resources are appropriately used.
-This will be a great way of showing your employees you value their knowledge and skill set, as well as that you trust them to be the right persons for the tasks at hand.
+As a manager, you have the privilege to delegate the workload to your team and make sure that all the resources are appropriately used.
+This will be a great way of showing your employees you value their knowledge and skillset, as well as that you trust them to be the right persons for the tasks at hand.

 A delegation of work is an important leadership skill that is sometimes hard to master since you are afraid of failure.
 However, take into consideration that your employees are there because they showed a capability to solve certain problems and handle them in the most efficient way.
 So, assign them tasks that will free your workload and be prudent for the company as well.

 Many valuable ideas can come from your employees, so keep the doors open for their suggestions and solutions.
 And don’t just expect to hear what you want, but also be accessible for any honest conversation they want to start about the projects and milestones.